 Whether you decide to dehydrate your crackers (and keep them raw) or bake them in the oven, you’ll end up with delicious crackers.
 Personally, I prefer the baked version.
 The higher oven temperature just gives the crackers more of a golden color and toastier flavor.
 When baking, start with a low temperature, about 325º F so the crackers dry out without getting brown too early.
 To get a little more browning on the crackers, increase the heat to 325º F after the crackers have dried sufficiently to be crisp, about 20 to 25 minutes.

-When your crackers are completely dry and crispy, move them onto a cooling rack so air can circulate and no condensation — the killer of crunch — can take hold.
+When your crackers are completely dry and crispy, move them onto a cooling rack so air can circulate and no condensation — the killer of crunch — takes hold.
 This is especially important if you’re baking the crackers.
 (The higher the dehydrating/baking temperature, the more condensation can form).

 Tools You’ll Need